Last updated March 17, 2021.

 - Are pregnant or think you might be pregnant

-- Have or have had breast cancer or any cancer that is sensitive to female sex hormones
+- Have or have had breast cancer or any cancer that is sensitive to estrogen

 - Have cerebrovascular disease (reduced blood flow to your brain) or coronary artery disease (reduced blood flow or blockage in one or more of the arteries that supply blood to your heart)

-- Have headaches with changes in vision, numbness or weakness, have migraine headaches with aura, or are over age 35 years old and have any type of migraine headaches
+- Have headaches or migraines that cause changes in vision (including auras), numbness or weakness, or are over age 35 years old and have any type of migraine headaches

-- Take any Hepatitis C drug combination containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir
+- Take any Hepatitis C drug combination containing ombitasvir, paritaprevir, or ritonavir, with or without dasabuvir

 - Are allergic to any of the ingredients in NuvaRing or Annovera